MHaringa/insurancerating/docs/reference/add_relativities.md

   Logical.
 If `TRUE`, normalise the supplied relativities by exposure within each split model level.

+- output_variable:

+  Character string naming the resulting hybrid tariff factor.
+The default appends `_refined` to `model_variable`.
+A more application-specific name, such as `sbi_tariff_segment`, can make the intended tariff use clearer in model output and reporting.
+The name must not overwrite an existing column in the refinement data.

 ## Value

 A `rating_refinement` object containing the stored relativity